Skip to main content

 Install the wrapper:

-npm i react-native-credify-plugin
+npm i react-native-credify-plugin-sms

 Using Android native modules in React doesn't support expo-managed workflow, application must be prebuilt with full control over Android platform.